top of page

 Anchor 1

-Our economy is a wonderful mix of people and business.
+Our economy is a beautiful mix of people and business.
 The small, local business has been the backbone of the U.S. economy and needs to be encouraged and supported.
-The 2020 pandemic saw small businesses be shortchanged while the largest of America’s corporations were sheltered from the economic effects and even saw their profits sky-rocket.
+The 2020 pandemic saw small businesses shortchanged while the largest of America’s corporations were sheltered from the economic effects and even saw their profits skyrocket.
 The working class suffered while the elites moved their business and financials into protected positions.
 In a fight for the economy, we must do

 everything to protect the small business and the working class that makes up our nation’s financial backbone.